CSCfi/sda-filesystem/README.md

 - `SDS_ACCESS_TOKEN` - a JWT for authenticating to the SD APIs
 - `FS_CERTS` - path to a file that contains certificates required by SD Connect, SD Apply/SD Submit, and SDS AAI

+Optional envronment variables:

+- `CSC_USERNAME` - username for Data Gateway
+- `CSC_PASSWORD` - password for Data Gateway and Airlock CLI

-For test environment use follow instructions at https://gitlab.ci.csc.fi/sds-dev/local-proxy
+For test environment follow instructions at https://gitlab.ci.csc.fi/sds-dev/local-proxy

 ## Graphical User Interface